 6.1.2.3 Justification for the specific incorporation, including why it is inappropriate to reference the text in the draft ITU-T Recommendation (or other draft ITU-T document).

 6.1.2.4 Intellectual property rights1 issues (patents, copyrights for software or texts, marks), if any: see clauses 6.2 and 6.3.

-6.1.2.5 Other information that might be useful in describing the "quality" of the document (e.g., whether products have been implemented using it, whether conformance requirements are clear, whether the specification is readily and widely available).
+The study group (working party) must carefully examine the document proposed for incorporation to identify any concrete questions relating to IPR, independently of any IPR policy questions that may have come to light when the organization being referenced was undergoing A.5 qualification (see Annex B of Recommendation ITU-T A.5).
+Documents related to such concrete IPR questions (issues) should accompany the justification for documentation purposes.6.1.2.5 Other information that might be useful in describing the "quality" of the document (e.g., whether products have been implemented using it, whether conformance requirements are clear, whether the specification is readily and widely available).

 6.1.2.6 Degree of stability or maturity of the document (e.g., length of time it has existed).